TanStack/query/examples/angular/pagination/README.md

-# TanStack Query Angular router example
+# TanStack Query Angular pagination example

 To run this example: